REASON AND VALUES EXEMPLIFIED IN GENDER

 that relate Carl Jung’s analytical psychology to Christian Theology is Ann

-who also offers a psychological interpretation of the Russian philosopher and
+interpretation of the Russian philosopher and theologian Vladimir

-meaning of love,
+Solovyov’s The meaning of love, a

-a work that was also noticed by Ermine Huntress Lantero’s in her pamphlet Feminine
+work that was also noticed by Ermine Huntress Lantero’s

-aspects of divinity
+in her pamphlet Feminine aspects of divinity (also

-(also here).
-This is also the place
+This is also the place to name Martin D’Arcy

-to name Martin D’Arcy whom I consider in my essay on Belief
+whom I consider in my essay on Belief and Reason, and

-Mind and Heart of Love, published by T. S. Eliot at Faber and Faber in 1945, which explores theological relation of eros love and agape love.
+and Faber in 1945, which explores theological relation of eros love and agape love.

 Regarding Catholic views: in an address to the World Union of